sjfricke/Tango-C-NDK-Tutorial/Section_03_Tango/README.md

 * The main goal of this is to get you up to speed and fill gaps not in the [official documentation](https://developers.google.com/tango/apis/c/)

 ## What This Section Is
-* An explaination of the API in general
+* An explanation of the API in general
 * Overview of the 3 current API *groups*
-* How to intergrate into the project
+* How to integrate into the project
 * What everything does from a higher level

 ## What This Section Is NOT